-This is a named option in the Engineering M.Eng.
+This is a named option in the Engineering MEng.

 The named option of Polymer Engineering is a fully online degree that includes an interdisciplinary curriculum of courses incorporating the latest research and practices in plastics and polymer manufacturing.
 It is designed to prepare engineers for professional practice in the polymer industry.

-Please consult the table below for key information about this degree program’s admissions requirements.
-The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.
 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
-Once you have researched the graduate program(s) you are interested in, apply online. |
+Once you have researched the graduate program(s) you are interested in, apply online.

-Fall Deadline | July 15 |
+Fall Deadline | July 1 |

 Spring Deadline | November 1 |